CuadrosNicolas/RegexEngine/readme.md

 - Group :
 	- Capture group using ('sub regex') , group does not support quantifiers (at this moment)
 - Logical Or : '|'
+- Regex Flags :
+	- STICKY : Allow to set the position of start of the Regex
+	- CASE_INSENSITIVE : The regex will be case insensitive
+	- GLOBAL_SEARCH : The regex will loop through all character of the string to parse.
+	- MULTILINE : Begin and end of string match '\n' in addition of classical beginning and end of string.

 # Usage